charlespascoe/object-streaming/README.md

 These examples are written in TypeScript, but this module is also completely compatible with plain JavaScript - essentially just remove any type definitions.

-Here's a simple stream that processes numbers:
+Here's a stream that processes numbers:

 ```typescript
 let strm = source<number>();